Ihossain025/Power-BI-Portfolio_HR-Analytics-Project/README.md

 This is our demographics insights dashboard.
 It highlights key KPIs like Total Employee, Active Employee, and Average Tenure.
 This also show several important visuals like Employee by Department, Job Role, Gender, Age Group etc. The Dashboard shows following insights:

-+ The organization’s workforce is primarily concentrated in Technology, followed by Sales and Human Resources, indicating a strong technical and commercial orientation.
++ The **organization’s workforce is primarily concentrated in Technology, followed by Sales and Human Resources, indicating a strong technical and commercial orientation**.
 At the job-role level, Sales Executives represent the largest employee group, followed by software and data-related roles such as Software Engineers, Data Scientists, and Machine Learning Engineers.

-+ Gender representation across the organization is relatively balanced, with male and female employees accounting for comparable proportions of the workforce.
++ **Gender representation across the organization is relatively balanced**, with male and female employees accounting for comparable proportions of the workforce.
 Additionally, a meaningful share of employees identify as non-binary, while a small percentage chose not to disclose their gender, reflecting a diverse workforce composition.

-+ From an age perspective, the workforce skews young.
-Nearly two-thirds of employees are under the age of 30, while mid-career professionals (ages 31–40) and senior professionals (ages 41–50) make up a smaller share.
++ From an age perspective, the workforce skews young. **Nearly two-thirds of employees are under the age of 30**, while mid-career professionals (ages 31–40) and senior professionals (ages 41–50) make up a smaller share.
 This age distribution has important implications for retention, performance, and satisfaction trends observed later in the analysis.

 ### Attrition Insights: ###